Main Consideration for Production Line Layout Design

 Is the Line Fully Automated, or are There Operators at Work?

-While automation has changed the face of manufacturing, you need to make sure that people aren't losing their jobs to robots.
-Automated manufacturing systems have played a massive role in the recovery from the recession, and if automation is here to stay, you need to make sure that your human workforce are in roles that serve them better where they can excel.
+Automated manufacturing systems have played a massive role in the recovery from the recession, and if automation is here to stay, you need to make sure your human workforce are working in ways that maximise their potential and help these machines to excel.

 The Lenoch Engineering team is skilled at designing and assembling production lines.
-The wide range of experiences in this field has taught us how to see the big picture right away and how to see details and take into account all the relevant factors during the production line design phase.
-If you are thinking about starting a new production line, do not hesitate to contact us, our experienced team will assist you.
+Our wide range of experiences in this field has taught us how to see the big picture right away and how to see details and take into account all the relevant factors during the production line design phase.
+If you are thinking about starting a new production line, then contact us and our experienced team will assist you.
 To learn more, please check out our Factory Tooling services.